Corvuvr/MyTracer/README.md

 ### To Do
 - Auto installer
-- UI to upload meshes (currently meshes are hardcoded in ExampleLayer(), someday I will do it)
+- UI to upload meshes (currently meshes are hardcoded in ExampleLayer(), someday I will change that)